 We ask that parents provide a healthy morning and afternoon snack for their child.

 Children who stay for lunch have the option of a cooked school meal (for an additional cost) or bringing in a packed lunch.
 We request packed lunches do not contain nuts or chocolate products.
-Packed lunches should also contain an ice block if needed as we do not have the facilities to keep food refrigerated.

 Lunch will be had in the school hall at a set time specifically for our nursery children alongside our nursery team.
 By having lunch together, we believe this provides an opportunity for the children to develop their social skills at the dinner table as well as develop their readiness for school.